-pay."
-Mr. Murray called the attention of the committee that conferred with him, to the fact that very often the chances to earn a little extra money' would come in very handy where a man had a large family and perhaps slokness,but the committee replied that this did not make any difference.
-"Even hotel waiters are allowed to work only sight house or difference.
-"Even notel watters are allowed to work only eight hours, and if a dinner party is to be "iven, waiters must be hunted up on the streets," says Mr. Murray.
+forcement of the eight hour day, no matter what the consequences may be to individual members.
+"In fact, so stringent is it proposed to enforce this eight hour day, that the unions will not allow a man to work overtime even with overtime pay."
+Mr. Murray called the attention of the committee that conferred with him, to the fact that very often the chances to earn a little avtre moner. chances to earn a little extra money would come in very handy where a man had a large family and perhaps sickness, but the committee replied that Sickness, but the committee replied that this did not make any difference.
+"Even hotel waiters are allowed to work only eight hours, and if a dinner party is to be "iven, waiters must be hunted up on the streets," says Mr. Murray.
 "Things are coming to such a pass in Butte that there are evidently serious times ahead."